jtwool/superdead-rules/src/8_organizations.md

 Followers who are attracted to government organizations are optimists, who believe that their is a return to normal possible.
 And they look down on those who would turn to crime to stay alive.

 ### Firefighters
+Firefighters——both career and volunteer——are fearless and physically impressive.
+Used to braving danger for their fellow man at a moments notice, the apocalypse is in some way, not so new.
+The threat, however, is much deadlier than what they are used to.

+Firefighters thrive on comradery, self-sacrifice, duty, and action.
+Where organizations of firefighters have survived into the end times, they always seek to rescue other survivors and organize for safety.
+With a strong preference for action, firefighters stake out into the world to save lives——often tearing up buildings in the process.

 ### Police